TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-playwright.md

 }
 ```

+Running `npx playwright test` on the command line will start the server, run the tests and shut it down when done.

 Setting the `reuseExistingServer` option means Playwright will use any existing server running on the specified port rather than trying and failing to start a new one.
 This is great for local development.
 If you have a dev server you started manually, Playwright will use that.
 If you haven't, no worries, it'll run one for you.
 Note the use of `process.env.CI` to use more conservative settings in a CI environment.

 The VS Code extension works the same way.
 However, it leaves any server it started running until VS Code exits.
 If you need to force quit a dev server, then `npx kill-port 5173` will do the trick.

 # GitHub Actions

-Playwright is a keeper, so I want to finish by including Playwright test runs in my [GitHub Actions Build CI]({% link _posts/2024-06-03-bootstrapping-github-actions.md %}) workflow.
+Playwright is a keeper, so I want to finish by including Playwright test runs in my [GitHub Actions]({% link _posts/2024-06-03-bootstrapping-github-actions.md %}) Build CI workflow.

 There's a [dedicated section](https://playwright.dev/docs/ci-intro#setting-up-github-actions) in the manual for setting this up.
 If you have an existing workflow, you'll need to add two extra lines.
 The all important `- run: npx playwright install --with-deps` after your existing `npm ci`, plus whatever you use to run playwright for each project.